Phurba: Ritual usage

 Cantwell and Mayer (2008) have studied a number of texts recovered from the cache of the Dunhuang manuscripts that discuss the phurba and its ritual usage.

 The phurba is one of many iconographic representations of divine symbolic attributes (Tibetan: phyag mtshan) of Vajrayana and Hindu deities.
 When consecrated and bound for usage, Phurba are a nirmanakaya manifestation of Vajrakīlaya.

 Chandra, et al. in their dictionary entry 'korkor', 'coiled' (English) relates that the text titled the Vaidūry Ngonpo' has the passage: ཐག་བ་ཕུར་བ་ལ་ཀོར་ཀོར་བྱམ, 'a string was wound round the (exorcist's) dagger [phurba].'

 One of the principal methods of working with the phurba and to actualize its essence-quality is to pierce the earth with it; sheath it; or as is common with Himalayan shamanic traditions, to penetrate it vertically, point down into a basket, bowl or cache of rice (or other soft grain if the phurba is wooden).
 The terms employed for the deity and the tool are interchangeable in Western scholarship.
 In the Himalayan shamanic tradition, the phurba may be considered as axis mundi.
-Müller-Ebelling, et al. affirm that for the majority of Nepalese shaman, the phurba is cognate with the world tree, either in their visualisations or in initiatory rites or other rituals.
+Müller-Ebelling, et al. affirm that for the majority of Nepalese shamans, the phurba is cognate with the world tree, either in their visualisations or in initiatory rites or other rituals.

 The phurba is used as a ritual implement to signify stability on a prayer ground during ceremonies, and only those initiated in its use, or otherwise empowered, may wield it.
 The energy of the phurba is fierce, wrathful, piercing, affixing, transfixing.
 The phurba affixes the elemental process of 'space' (Sanskrit: ākāśa) to the Earth, thereby establishing an energetic continuum.
 Phurba, particularly those that are wooden are for shamanic healing, harmonizing and energy work and often have two nāgas (Sanskrit for snake, serpent and/or dragon, also refers to a class of supernatural entities or deities) entwined on the blade.
 Phurba often also bear the ashtamangala, swastika, sauwastika and/or other Himalayan, Tantric or Hindu iconography or motifs.

 The phurba as an iconographical implement is also directly related to Vajrakilaya, a wrathful deity of Tibetan Buddhism who is often seen with his consort Diptacakra (Tibetan: 'khor lo rgyas 'debs ma).
 He is embodied in the phurba as a means of destroying (in the sense of finalising and then freeing) violence, hatred, and aggression by tying them to the blade of the phurba and then transmuting them with its tip.
 The pommel may be employed in blessings.
 It is therefore that the phurba is not a physical weapon, but a spiritual implement, and should be regarded as such.

 As Müller-Ebeling, et al. state: